Hassan of Basra: East Africa

 In a Swahili tale titled Kisa Cha Hassibu Karim ad Dini na Sultani wa Nyoka, translated by Edward Steere as "The Story of Haseebu Kareem ed Deen and the King of the Snakes", in the frame story, a boy is born to a couple, but he is only named when he grows up: Haseebu Kareem ed deen.
 Some time later, he meets the King of Snakes in a gathering of people.
 One of the assembled people tell his story: he is Jan Shah, son of sultan Taighamus.
 Jan Shah recalls how he and some slaves followed a gazelle during a hunt.
 They insisted on chasing the gazelle across the sea and jumped on a boat to another island.
-On the island, the monkeys made him their king, but they found a house with a inscription saying that a way lied to the north, past plains filled with animals.
+On the island, the monkeys made him their king, but they found a house with an inscription saying that a way lied to the north, past plains filled with animals.
 Jan Shah and his slaves made their way through the plains, although his slaves died.
 Arriving at a city, Jan Shah found work with a man: he was to buy a camel's skin, hide in it, let the birds carry up a mountain and throw the man precious stones.
 After the work was done, Jan Shah was left on the mountain, but wandered off and met a man in a house.
 The man welcomed him and gave him the keys to house, forbidding him from opening a certain chamber.
 Jan Shah disobeyed and opened it; inside, a garden, and three birds had come, changed into maidens to bathe in a nearby stream, and flown away.
 Jan Shah told the old man the event, and he replied that they were daughters of a sultan of the genii, the youngest called Seyedati Shems.
 The old man suggested Jan Shah to steal her clothes.
 He followed his instructions, stole Seyedati Shems's garment and took with her to his father's land, where they married.
 Later, Jan Shah buried the garments under the floor, but one day his wife found it, put it on and flew to her father's realm.
-Before she departed, Seyedati had told a slave to inform Jan Shah of her flight, and, if he wanted her back, he would have to folloe after her.
+Before she departed, Seyedati had told a slave to inform Jan Shah of her flight, and, if he wanted her back, he would have to follow after her.
 Jan Shah took a journey there and found his wife's kingdom, where he introduced himself as her husband.
 Jan Shah regained his wife and both went back to his father with a genii retinue.
 One day, after Seyedati Shems left a bath in the river, she died, and Jan Shah dug a grave for her and another for him, to join her in death when his time had come.